-Yen has appellate and trial court experience in complex litigation matters involving patent law, trade secrets, partnership, shareholder disputes, products liability, insurance bad faith, and professional liability and ethics matters, including attorney disqualification.
-Yen has represented clients in the California Supreme Court, the California Court of Appeal, the United States Court of Appeals for the Ninth Circuit, and in state and federal trial courts.
+Yen-Shyang Tseng has appellate and trial court experience in complex litigation matters involving patent law, trade secrets, partnership, shareholder disputes, products liability, insurance bad faith, and professional liability and ethics matters, including attorney disqualification.
+Yen has represented clients in the California Supreme Court, the California Court of Appeal, the U.S. Court of Appeals for the Ninth Circuit, and in state and federal trial courts.

 Yen graduated magna cum laude from Washington University School of Law, where he was elected to the Order of the Coif.
 He also served on the editorial board of the Washington University Journal of Law and Policy.
 Yen obtained his undergraduate degree in Economics, with highest honors, from Georgia Tech.

 J.D., magna cum laude, 2011